geosolutions-it/geoserver/geoserver/doc/en/user/source/data/database/mysql.rst

 Installing the MySQL extension
 ------------------------------

 #.
-Download the MySQL extension from the `GeoServer download page <http://geoserver.org/download>`_.
+Visit the :website:`website download <download>` page, locate your release, and download: :download_extension:`mysql`

-   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!
+   .. warning:: Ensure to match plugin (example |release| above) version to the version of the GeoServer instance.

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory of the GeoServer installation.

 Adding a MySQL database
 -----------------------